osaga-fu/react-technical-test-colillas-branding/README.md

 On the *App.jsx* is where we load all of our components.

 We have an *assets* folder just like the other project where we have all the images we are going to be using.

+Inside the *src* folder, each component has its own folder with its own css.